 The provision of a dedicated museum and art gallery space could be possible within the current building (pending Visitor Information Centre Review process).
-Other options may include a more business orientated function, such as a business incubator / co-working office type space.
+Other options may also be considered, as long as they align with the overall Reserve purpose.
 The end of the current operational lease for the Visitors Centre (in two years) would be an opportune time to confirm future directions.